 Could the sex differences in toy choice and behavior be the result of early imitation of same-sex peers, or of adults?
 There is no doubt that imitation plays a powerful role by school age.
 For example, even in cultures where there is no school, older children's play tends to involve enacting the roles of the same-sex parent.
 But as an account of the origins of these sex differences in toddlers, this is insufficient.
-This is because children younger than school age do not consistently imitate someone of the same sex more than they imitate someone of the relevant factor determining early toy preferences.
+This is because children younger than school age do not consistently imitate someone of the same sex more than they imitate someone of the opposite sex.
+Imitation of peers cannot be the relevant factor determining early toy preferences.